Maine

 Methods for making absentee ballot requests:

-• Voter may contact the municipal clerk in the town or city where you are registered to vote, in person or by phone.
-Voters may use the following link to locate his or her municipal clerk: https://www.maine.gov/sos/cec/elec/munic.html
+- Voters may contact the municipal clerk in the town or city where they are registered to vote, in person or by phone.
+Voters may locate their municipal clerk here.

-• Voters can request their own ballot electronically using the Secretary of State’s online absentee ballot request service.
-The approved online form can be found at the following web site: http://www.maine.gov/cgi-bin/online/Absentee Ballot/index.pl
+- Voters may request their own ballot electronically using the Secretary of State’s online absentee ballot request service.
+The approved online form can be found here.

-After submitting a request, you will likely receive your ballot within 7-10 business days, on average.
-If you have any concerns about receiving your ballot, contact your municipal clerk directly.
+After submitting a request, voters will likely receive their ballot within 7-10 business days, on average.
+Voters with concerns about receiving their ballot should contact your municipal clerk directly.

-Absentee ballots must be received by the municipal clerk’s office by 8:00 p.m. on Election Day
+Marked Absentee ballots must be received by the municipal clerk’s office by 8:00 p.m.
+(ET) on Election Day

-If you plan to use the U.S. mail to receive or return your absentee ballot please note the following U.S. Postal Service advisories for mail delivery:
+Voters who plan to use the U.S. mail to receive or return their absentee ballot please note the following U.S. Postal Service advisories for mail delivery:

-- Request your ballot no later than 15 days prior to Election Day
+- Ballot should be requested no later than 15 days prior to Election Day

-- Return your ballot no later than 7 days prior to Election Day
+- Ballot should be returned no later than 7 days prior to Election Day

-Absentee in-person voting is available at least 30 days before the election at the municipal clerk’s office.
-The deadline for absentee voting in the presence of the clerk, unless special circumstances exist, is the Thursday before the election.
+In-person Absentee voting is available at least 30 days before the election at the municipal clerk’s office.
+The deadline for absentee voting in the presence of the clerk, unless special circumstances exist, is 5:00 p.m.
+(ET) the Thursday before the election.

 Voter Registration